 Your passport or identity card will be checked when you arrive at a UK port or airport to make sure you’re allowed to come into the country.
 It must be valid for the whole of your stay.

 What you can bring with you depends on where you’re travelling from.
 You must declare to customs:

 - anything over your duty-free allowance

-- banned or restricted goods in the UK, eg meat and dairy products from most non-EU countries
+- banned or restricted goods in the UK, for example meat and dairy products from most non-EU countries

 - goods that you plan to sell